-So when the folks at Tao Group set out to add another nightclub to its already impressive stable (Tao and Lavo) they knew it was going to have to stand on its own legs.
-A few years and $60 million later, comes Marquee at The Cosmopolitan.
-And if Tao and Lavo are any example, Marquee should have no problem living up to its name.
+So when the folks at Tao Group set out to add another nightclub to its already impressive stable (Tao Nightclub and Lavo Lounge), they knew it was going to have to stand on its own legs.
+Marquee at The Cosmopolitan debuted in 2010, and it has had no problem living up to its name.

-Once you get through the masses and up the elevator to the 17th floor, you are immediately greeted with a bar.
+Once you get through the masses hanging outside the entrance on the second floor and up the elevator to the 17th floor, you are immediately greeted with a bar.
 By this time you've probably lost someone in your group so remember this spot when you want to come back together.

 At other nightclubs you might feel the urge to game plan your night, but at Marquee you should fight that feeling.
-With three distinct rooms and an attached day club with outdoor gaming, your night could be limited by imposing a game plan.
+With several distinct rooms and an attached dayclub, your night could be limited by imposing a game plan.

 OK, back to the bar.
 From here you have a choice: Go left into the main area of the club where the 40-foot LED screen will surely entice you or go right to the Boom Box room.

-If you choose the Boom Box, odds are you'll think of Lavo as soon as you walk in.
-The dark tones in the room and faux-crocodile skin flooring make for a close resemblance to the popular spot at the Palazzo.
-But the smallness of the room, lack of a dedicated dance floor and interesting silhouette paintings on the wall make this room stand on its own.
+If you choose the intimate Boom Box, you'll be immersed in dark tones and faux-crocodile skin flooring.
+But the smallness of the room, lack of a dedicated dance floor and interesting silhouette paintings on the walls make this space stand on its own.

 But, on the bright side, this is a club so who really sits down anyway?